harveyj/aoc/2018/README.md

 Part 2: Realize that calculation can be done in O(1) time with an O(N^2) precomputation step.
 Initial impl was O(N^4)+.

 Lesson learned: DEBUG USING SIMPLE EXAMPLES, build up from base components that are trusted!

+## Day 12
+Detect the period.
+Added a detect_steady_state function to the library to do this in an automated fashion in the future.

+Difficulty: 4.5/10